-Everest in the Alps returns this year with our signature ski touring challenge.
-Described as the toughest four days on skis, we invite you to join the few who have completed this monumental ascent, and face the height of Everest for the ultimate winter endurance challenge.
+Everest in the Alps returned this year with our signature ski touring challenge.
+Described as the toughest four days on skis, we invited you to join the few who have completed this monumental ascent, and face the height of Everest for the ultimate winter endurance challenge.

 It’s a gruelling event which involves approximately up to 40 hours of ski touring, with up to a total of 20 individual ascents over 4 days.
 Each day the teams climb between 2,000m – 2,500m to reach the overall target of 8,848m.
 The average amount of time out on the snow is 11 hours a day, but it can be longer – however long it takes to keep on track.
 At altitudes of up to 3,500m, each Everest in the Alps challenger will burn through a daily average of 10,000 calories – the equivalent of running three back-to-back marathons.